Celebrating women who tell our stories

 Pool parties as resistance

-Since the 1979 Iranian revolution, harsh consequences have been imposed on those who break conservative dress laws or violate laws against gender mixing.
-In her article Best of both worlds or refusal to comply?
-The rich kids of Tehran on Instagram, Laura P.B.
-Partain discusses how a group of mixed gender Iranian youth have used their actions, and their subsequent posting on Instagram, as political resistance.
-Partain writes: “these Instagram images…resist Iranian laws on gender mixing and illustrate the frequent inversion of private and public space.
+Partain writes: "These Instagram images… resist Iranian laws on gender mixing and illustrate the frequent inversion of private and public space.
 In public, Iranian women appear largely hidden, blending into the city space through layers of covering.
 In private, they become disrobed and are freely able to move between spaces, activities, and clothing.
-The get dressed up to stay in; they are often pictured in head-to-toe ‘going-out’ clothing that they wear in each other's homes.
-In instances such as these, the RKOT (Rich Kids of Tehran) utilize private home space to publicize their desired representations to a global public.”
+The RKOT (rich kids of Tehran) get dressed up to stay in; they are often pictured in head-to-toe 'going-out' clothing that they wear in each other's homes.
+In instances such as these, the RKOT utilize private home space to publicize their desired representations to a global public."

 In the very open and exposed space of Instagram, private activities become public, challenging laws in an indirect, but powerful way.
-Partain continues: “(mixed gender) pool parties become a mode of resistance when publicly shared because Iranian gender laws qualify unmarried youth's intermingling as illegal.”
-Partain goes on to explain that she does not see certain activities or style of dress in certain settings for the women of the RKOT as confrontational in themselves, but once they are posted on Instagram they transform into acts of defiance.
+Partain continues: "(mixed gender) pool parties become a mode of resistance when publicly shared because Iranian gender laws qualify unmarried youth's intermingling as illegal."
+Partain goes on to explain that she does not see certain activities or styles of dress in certain settings for the women of the RKOT as confrontational in themselves, but once they are posted on Instagram they transform into acts of defiance.

-Read Best of both worlds or refusal to comply?
-The rich kids of Tehran on Instagram from the Journal of International and Intercultural Communication
+Read "Best of both worlds or refusal to comply?
+The rich kids of Tehran on Instagram" from the Journal of International and Intercultural Communication.

 "Within this unique medium lies a generative, transgenerational opportunity to bend culture and politics toward a more expansive and futuristic vision of gender justice..."